Nice to meet you.

 1. Evaluate your current situation

 Take a good look at your current situation.
-More often than not, when businesses begin to construct an internal communication plan, they either aren’t getting their desired results with their current plan or don’t have a plan at all.
-Assessing the current situation of the company and your existing internal communication system is necessary for improvement.
+More often than not, when businesses begin to construct an internal communication plan, they either aren’t getting the desired results with their current plan or don’t have a plan at all.
+Assessing the company's current situation and existing internal communication system is necessary for improvement.

 When conducting a situation analysis, a couple of things need to be considered.